flipz357/S3BERT/README.md

 tar -xvzf s3bert_all-MiniLM-L12-v2 -C src/
 ```

 Use pre-trained model: See above (S3BERT embeddings: inference).
-Use specific `config.py`.
+Use specific `config.py` (see table above), which is needed so that we know which features are assigned a particular metric.

 ### Scores of pre-trained models